-Also known as securities lending, the practice can extend beyond equities to bonds and commodities.
-Securities lending has become more popular in recent years as price wars drove down management fees to near zero and investment firms sought other sources of revenue.
-Revenue worldwide from securities lending totaled $7.66 billion in 2020 , with an additional $2.87 billion in broker-to-broker activity, according to financial data firm DataLend.
+Share lending is also known as securities lending, as the practice can extend beyond equities to bonds and commodities.
+Securities lending has become more popular in recent years as increased competition in the brokerage space drove down management fees to near-zero, and investment firms sought other sources of revenue.
+Worldwide revenue from securities lending totaled $9.89 billion during 2022.

 How Securities Lending Works

-Here’s a closer look at how share lending works:
+Here’s a deeper breakdown of how share lending works:

 1. Institutional investors use in-house or third-party agents to match their shares with borrowers.
 Such agents receive a cut of the fee generated by the loan.

-2. The fee is agreed upon in advance and typically tied to how much demand there is for the lent-out security.
+2. The fee is agreed upon in advance and typically tied to how much demand there is for the lent-out security on the market.

 3. The institutional investor or lender often reinvests the collateral in order to collect additional interest or income while their shares are out on loan.

-4. Borrowers tend to be other banks, hedge funds, or broker-dealers, as well as sometimes other lending agents.
+4. Borrowers tend to be other banks, hedge funds, or broker-dealers, and sometimes include other lending agents.
 When the borrower is done using the shares, they return them back to the lender.

-5. If the collateral posted was in the form of cash, a proportion of the revenue earned from reinvesting is sometimes given back to the borrower.
+5. If the collateral posted was in the form of cash, a percentage of the revenue earned from reinvesting is sometimes given back to the borrower.

-For retail investors versus institutional ones, they should learn whether their brokerage offers securities lending or share lending programs.
-It’s important for individual investors to know that for dividend stocks, they would get some form of payment from the borrower, rather than the dividend itself.
+For some dividend stocks, investors could get some form of payment from the borrower, rather than the dividend itself.
 This payment may be taxed at a higher rate than a dividend payout.

 Share Lending and Short Selling

-In order to short a stock, investors first borrow shares.
-They then sell these shares to another investor or trader, with the hope that when the stock price falls, the short seller can buy them back and pocket the difference before returning the loaned shares.
+In order to short a stock, investors usually first borrow shares.
+They then sell these shares to another investor or trader, with the hope that when or if the stock’s price falls, the short seller can buy them back and pocket the difference, before returning the loaned shares.

-In share lending, a share can only be lent out once, but when the borrower is a short seller, they can sell it, and the new buyer can lend it again.
-This is why the short float — the percentage of the share float that is shorted — can rise above 100% in a stock.
+In share lending, a share can only be loaned out once — but when the borrower is a short seller, they can sell it, and the new buyer can lend it again.
+This is why the short stock float — the percentage of the share float that is shorted — can rise above 100% in a stock.

-The fee generated by renting out shares depends on their availability.
+The fee generated by lending out shares depends on their availability.
 A small number of stocks tend to account for a large proportion of revenue in securities lending.

 Criticism of Securities Lending